Top companies save face with effective public relations crisis management

 All businesses depend on crisis management.
 The nature of social media and the 24-hour news cycle means you must stay in front of the message before it gets away.
 Learn from the past on what to do and what not to do.

 King College has a reputation for academic excellence that goes beyond the classroom.
 Our online degree programs position graduates for exceptional career or continued education opportunities.
 More than 80 percent of our graduates receive admission to their choice of graduate programs.
-Make an investment in your future with an online degree from King College, including the Bachelor of Science in Communication.
+Make an investment in your future with an online degree from King College.